DivanteLtd/microservices-book/book/ch5-related-techniques.md

 **Pros:**

-* Perfect for modeling complex domains..
+* Perfect for modeling complex domains...

 * Possibility to replay all stored events and build new read models.